smantic/blog/content/posts/context.md

 }
 ```

-`WithValue` is also useful for keeping track of other non-critical state such as a trace/span IDs, or an event log.
+`WithValue` is also useful for keeping track of other non-critical state such as a trace/span IDs or an event log.

 ### Traces and Spans

-If your system is complex enough it may be useful to implement traces and spans.
+If your system is complex enough, it may be useful to implement `traces` and `spans`.
-Traces and spans give us valuable insights that are immediately apparent such as: what the call graph of our system looks like, and how long we are spending in each function.
+`Traces` and `spans` give us valuable insights that are immediately apparent such as: what the call graph of our system looks like and how long we are spending in each function.

-If you use something like lighshot you can get a very informative call graph of your trace.
+If you use something such as lighshot, you can get a very informative call graph of your trace.
 {{<
     figure src="/images/trace_main.webp"
     caption="A screenshot of lightstep's very nice trace overview"
     link="https://docs.lightstep.com/images/docs/trace_main.png?_cchid=a5af5c6653869d9aa940829e87bd5196"
 >}}

-### Parent contexts
+### Parent Contexts

-So far in all of the examples we have a function that has a context provided to it.
+So far in all of the examples, we have a function that has a context provided to it.
 This is because the idea of context is that it starts at the beginning of your process.

-When that is depends on what you are doing.
+This completely depends on what you are doing.

-If you are just running a program that needs to cancel when an interrupt is received then you will start with `context.Background()`
+If you are running a program that needs to cancel when an interrupt is received, you will start with `context.Background()`
 and attach the necessary signals to the context in the main thread.